Jim Piddock: Early life

-James Anthony Piddock was born on April 8, 1956 to Celia Mary (née O'Callaghan) and Charles Frederick Piddock, in Rochester, Kent.
+James Anthony Piddock was born on 8 April 1956 to Celia Mary (née O'Callaghan) and Charles Frederick Piddock, in Rochester, Kent.
 His mother worked as a medical receptionist, and his father, raised by an aunt, became an agricultural engineer.
 Although Piddock decided as a teenager that he wanted to be an actor, he later learned that his family had deep roots in show business.
 His grandfather, Harry Piddock, had performed a Music Hall act with Charlie Chaplin, and his great-grandfather, J.C.
 Piddock, was a well-known comedian and singer.

 Piddock attended Worth School from the age of 10, a Catholic boarding school in Sussex.
-In his memoir, he referred to being "bored" during his education, until he was cast in a role at the school play.
+In his memoir, he referred to being "bored" during his education, until he was cast in a school play.
 He described opening night of the play as the moment he knew he wanted to become an actor.
 After that, Piddock wrote and acted in the school's annual comedy revues, often appearing with Robert Bathurst.
 The comedy revues at Worth had also seen Harry Enfield perform while at the school.

 After finishing school, Piddock studied English Literature and Language at King's College, London University, where by his own admission he spent "most of my time majoring in the subjects of acting and playing football."
 He was accepted into Drama Studio London, having auditioned for his first choice Royal Academy of Dramatic Art.